BagasDhitya/cashbase/README.md

 - **Admin Dashboard**: You can access the admin dashboard at [https://cashbase.vercel.app/cashbase/dashboard.html](https://cashbase.vercel.app/cashbase/dashboard.html).
 - **Landing Page**: The landing page can be found at [https://cashbase.vercel.app/cashbase/main.html](https://cashbase.vercel.app/cashbase/main.html).

+## Design Resources

+- The design resources can be found in the `design_source` folder.